jeremyandrews/argus/README.md

 ## Environment Variables

 Configure the program using environment variables.
 Copy `env.template` to `.env` and edit it as necessary.
+You will need to source the `.env` file to make the variables available to your shell.
+On Linux, you can do this with `. .env`, and on macOS, you can use `source .env`.

+### Environment Variables in `env.template`:

+- `SLACK_WEBHOOK_URL`: The complete URL of the Slack Webhook to send news notifications to.
+- `URLS`: A list of RSS URLs to scrape.
+Use feeds without access restrictions.
+- `TOPICS`: A list of topics to search for and report on.
+- `OLLAMA_PORT`: Optionally specify a custom port for the Ollama API.
+- `OLLAMA_HOST`: Optionally specify a custom hostname for the Ollama API.
+- `OLLAMA_MODEL`: Optionally specify an Ollama model to use.
+- `DATABASE_PATH`: Optionally specify a custom path to the SQLite database file.
+Default is `argus.db`.

 ## Installation